 - When working on breathing, exhale twice as long as you inhale.
 Think of a rectangle shape….the longer sides are exhales and the shorter sides are inhales.

 - Fidget toys can be fabricated with materials such as fleece, beads, nuts and bolts, foam, plastic bottles, among many others.

 - Noise cancelling headphones allow for a silent few moments to rest the auditory system.
 Playing calming or classical music can help children to relax.

 - Offer weighted lap pads made or poly-pellets, a rocking chair, or bean bag for comfortable seating that calms children.

 - The trick is to use the sensory area BEFORE a meltdown occurs.
 Offer ‘I need a break’ cards to students who frequently experience difficulty with sensory overload.
-Encourage them to use their card when in the ‘yellow’ or at risk for a meltdown.
+Encourage them to use their card when in the ‘yellow zone’ or at risk for a meltdown.